jundalisay/sp/content/en/material/principles/intro/chapter-06.md

 Each law has its implementing rules which will be discussed in each Part for each layer.

+In summary:
+- the singleness of the Supreme means that a change in one part *affects* all others.
+- this affecting of parts is called relationality
+- the job of relationality is to conserve the singleness of the unit

 ## The Law of Conservation of Identity